Cellular Genomics

 Our strategy

-Map human tissues across the lifespan and in healthy and patient cohorts using single cell and spatial multiomics, building comprehensive atlases that serve as foundational resources for the field.
+Map human tissues from development across the human lifespan and in disease cohorts using single cell and spatial multiomics.
+We will build comprehensive tissue atlases that serve as foundational resources for the field in the same way that genome sequences do.
+We will understand how the human body is built and characterise diseases at unprecedented resolution.

-Perturb human tissues in vitro using advanced multilineage organoid systems, allowing us to test the predictions of the atlases.
+Perturb human tissues in vitro using advanced multilineage organoid systems, allowing us to test the predictions of the atlases, to model tissues and specific diseases, and to test how population-scale genetic variation impacts tissue ecosystem function.

 These three approaches are integrated into a “lab-in-the-loop” workflow – with foundation models continually guiding our mapping and perturbations.

-The three research approaches employed by the Cellular Genomics programme to understand how tissue ecosystems work
+The three integrated research approaches employed by the Cellular Genomics programme to understand how tissue ecosystems work

 Integrated multidisciplinary expertise